 The steering system gave me the biggest headaches.
 I drew up several absurd designs before settling on a Teleflex cable-controlled system.
 The drawback was that it forced me to route the steering cable through the top of the transom instead of under the swim platform, where it wouldn’t be seen, but I’d have to live with it.

 I connected the steering cable to a tie rod, which was in turn connected to my homemade rudders.
 The rudders were Starboard panels reinforced with steel bars on the sides and mounted on the underside of the swim platform.

-Strange as it sounds, after all the hard work I put into the boat, I ended up selling her last year, mainly because I’m planning on moving to Colorado.
-She’s still in Nantucket, though, so if you see a handsome launch that looks suspiciously like a Javelin sailboat has a whisper-quiet engine, you’ll know it’s the one-and-only Fred Bully!
+Strange as it sounds, after all the hard work I put into the boat, I ended up selling her the following year, but only because I was moving to Colorado.
+She’s still in Nantucket, though, so if you see a handsome launch that looks suspiciously like a Javelin sailboat and has a whisper-quiet engine, you’ll know it’s the one-and-only Fred Bully!